orkes-io/docs/docs/sdks/java.md

 ## Initialization

-Everything related to server settings should be done within the `ApiClient` class, by setting the required parameters when initializing an object, like this:
+Everything related to server settings should be done within the `ApiClient` class by setting the required parameters when initializing an object, like this:

 ```java
 ApiClient apiClient = new ApiClient("https://play.orkes.io/api");